Bit-Nation/pangea-developer-documentation/docs/rough_doc.md

  When Truffle first runs it (presumably) generates its first version and its first migration file.
  The Dapp Template is a clean slate for users for using the tools built by the Truffle and NPM projects but as expressed in the Pangea dapp engine, its SDK and as accessed through its CLI.
 The developer writes a program in app.js which is renamed according to the project nature (such as send/receive template) and fills out certain metadata about the program under package.json and configures the Truffle config file (more about Truffle)

 The dapp template interacts with the Pangea CLI, SDK.
 Users set the truffle.js or truffle-config.js as well as app.js and their package.json file.
-They alter certain parameters (version number, name, metadata, etc…) in the package.json file, they write the truffle.js
+They alter certain parameters (version number, name, metadata, etc) in the package.json file, they write the truffle.js

 #### Package.json
  50 words